Determining The Child’s Best Interest Through A Custody Arrangement

 - The willingness and ability of each of the parents to facilitate and encourage close and continuing parent-child relationship between the child and the other parent.

-- Domestic violence, regardless of whether the violence was directed against, or witnessed, by the child.
+- Any history of domestic violence, regardless of whether the violence was directed against, or witnessed, by the child.

 Our Approach To Custody Matters